Centering People.

 creative partner

-board chair
+board chaiR

-Conor Mullen is a socially engaged visual artist, graphic designer, community organizer, and arts educator, who uses participatory approaches to creativity in building equitable and ecologically sustainable futures.
+Conor is a socially engaged visual artist, graphic designer, community organizer, and arts educator, who uses participatory approaches to creativity in building equitable and ecologically sustainable futures.
 He earned his BFA (2011) and MSW (2023) from the University of Wyoming, where he was first inspired to get involved with community and to make public art rooted in collaborative processes.
 His recent creative work explores connections between immigration and labor, peacekeeping and the landscape, and photography and public memory.
 Conor is originally from Casper, where he was raised by a family of activists, educators, storytellers, and stewards.
 He now lives in Denver with his dog Nora, a skateboard, and bike paths close by.
 Learn more about his art practice at www.conormullen.work

 William Bowling